-Breakout sessions will cover strategies and tools for use in the sectors of:
+Breakout sessions covered strategies and tools for use in the sectors of:

 Business & Industry: